 Are All Insider Sales Created Equal?
-Evidence from Form 4 Footnote Disclosures
+First Evidence from Supplementary Disclosures in SEC Filings

-Keywords: Insider sales; Form 4 filings; voluntary disclosure; footnotes; information content
+Keywords: Insider sales; Form 4 filings; voluntary disclosure; supplementary footnotes; information content; litigation risk

 JEL Classification: G12, G14, G30, M41

 Suggested Citation: Suggested Citation